 Upload your current résumé to your application.

-You must request an official transcript from every educational institution you have attended (for graduate and undergraduate coursework) to be sent from the institution directly to the PMBA Office as part of your application package.
+Request an official transcript from every educational institution you have attended (for graduate and undergraduate coursework) to be sent from the institution directly to the PMBA Office (108 Jacobs Management Center, Buffalo NY 14260).
 The School of Management cannot request transcripts on your behalf.
 Fax and email copies will not be accepted.

 If you attended or graduated from the University at Buffalo after 1994, you are not required to obtain an official transcript from UB.
 You must provide accurate information on the online application form so the PMBA Office can download an individual transcript.